afistoli/46120-PiWE/week08_final_project_intro/README.md

 ### PART 1: Explore one of the pre-defined projects

-Discuss with your group, choose one pre-defined project to explore, write a function to load, parse and plot the provided dataset in `inputs`, generate at least one figure.
+* Discuss with your group, choose one pre-defined project to explore.
+* Write a function to load, parse and plot the provided dataset in `inputs`, generate at least one figure.
+Ideally also with test in `tests`.
+* Think about the structure/architecture of your package.

 **Note**: the project you choose in this homework doesn't mean you have to stick to that project.
 Your group can make decision later on which project to work on.
 If you have a better project idea that your group want to pursue, first check the section on **Custom project**, and then come talk to us.

-But remember to **make a decision early**, so that your group has time to work on it.
+But remember to **make a decision early**, so that your group has enough time to work on it.

 ## Custom project

-If your group or youself choose to work on a custom project differs from the three pre-defined ones, please first make sure:
+If your group or youself choose to work on a custom project differs from the three pre-defined ones, please note:

 1. Your project should be somehow related to wind and energy systems.

-2. The complexicity of the project should be comparable to the pre-defined ones.
+2. The complexity of the project should be comparable to the pre-defined ones.

 3. You should be able to find relevant dataset by yourself, which preferably